Kidney transplant surgery — helping you feel like yourself again, sooner

 The new kidney you receive may be from a living donor — a person who chooses to donate a kidney.
 If you know someone who might want to donate to you, they can get tested to see if they are a match.
 If they are, you can begin the transplant process with them.

 If they’re not a match with you, they can donate to someone else on the transplant waiting list or participate in the living donor kidney transplant exchange program.
 This program pairs a donor with a match and finds a new match for you.
+Through this innovative program, donors can help two or more patients get a new kidney.

 Multiple wait listing for kidney transplants